Stoddard2112/TandTCollabSyllabus/CollabSyllabus.md

     </span>
 </p>
 <h3>Communication</h3>
-<p>It should be easy to get in touch with me either via email or the Webcourses mail tool (both end up at the same place on my end).
-I check email regularly and can promise a prompt but not instantaneous response.
-Please be aware that I try not to look at emails on Sundays.
-If do not receive a response in a couple days, that probably means I've forgotten.
-A reminder would be appreciated.</p>
+<p>It should be easy to get in touch with us either via email or the Webcourses mail tool.
+We check email regularly and can promise a prompt but not instantaneous response.
+If you do not receive a response in a couple days, a kind reminder would be appreciated.</p>
 <h2 id="AGP">Grading Scale</h2>
 <p>The course will use plus/minus grades according to the scale below.</p>
 <table>